Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 This program is eligible for coverage under E.O.

-12372, 'Intergovernmental Review of Federal Programs.'
+12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Application Procedures

-2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+This program is excluded from coverage under OMB Circular No. A-110.
 States are eligible to receive funds under this program if the State establishes eligibility for funds under Section 612 of Part B of the IDEA.
 Local education agencies establish eligibility by meeting local application eligibility requirements of Section 613 of Part B of the IDEA.

 Award Procedures

 Once the State application has been approved, a grant award is forwarded to the State department of education.
 Notification of the award is made to Chief State School Officer.
-States make subgrants to eligible local educational agencies from their initial grant award after setting aside funds for administration and state-level activities.

 Deadlines